DianaCarolinaVergara/16S-rRNA-Analysis/README.md

 # 16S rRNA Analysis

 With this pipeline we can develop a full 16S rRNA analysis with [Qiime2](https://qiime2.org/) (2019.7) (I always worked with hipervariable regions V3-V4) for microbial characterization.
-After that, with some of these results you can perform the phylosimbiotic and cophylogenetic analysis (for Phylosymbiosis and Co-evolution models).
+After that, with some of these results you can perform the phylosymbiotic and cophylogenetic analysis (for Phylosymbiosis and Co-evolution models).

 Better explanaitions in our wiki:
 [Wiki](https://github.com/DianaCarolinaVergara/16S-rRNA-Analysis/wiki)